bd2kccd/causal-rest-api/README.md

 2. Causal Discovery
 3. Result Management

-And all the following examples will be issued by user `demouser` whose password is `123`.
+And all the following examples will be issued by user `22` whose password is `123`.

 ### 1. Data Management